Trisfald/weasel/examples/initiative/README.md

 # Initiative

-This example shows how to implement `RoundRules` to decide the order of acting during a battle.
+This example shows how to implement `RoundsRules` to decide the order of acting during a battle.

 The first step is to create five creatures, each one with a different value of *speed*.
 Then, we will repeatedly start and end rounds while also displaying the global order of initiative.